How long will the first payment take to arrive?

 The advance is repayable and will be recovered in instalments from your future Universal Credit payments.

-To apply for an Universal Credit advance payment you will need to:
+To apply for a Universal Credit advance payment, you will need to:

 You will normally be told if you can get an advance on the same day that you apply for it.

-Your can apply for an advance payment through your online portal.
+You can apply for an advance payment through your Universal Credit account

 Alternative payment arrangements